JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 The first function, `boxxy` will accept arguments that help define what is in the box.
 This function is generally useful to preprocess any of the arguments that are meant to produce the custom output.
 The `boxxyOutput` function essentially creates the scaffold of the HTML output (e.g.: `<div>`) as well as the dependencies.
 The `render*` function is perhaps more peculiar it should accept an expression and return a function.

-Previous work with shiny and JavaScript covered in this book had no dedicated "output" element that were placed in the shiny UI, therefore one had to use a function solely dedicated to importing the dependencies (e.g.: `usejBox`).
-However, since this is not the case here the dependencies can be attached together with the output.
+Previous work with shiny and JavaScript covered in this book had no dedicated "output" element that were placed in the shiny UI.
+Therefore one had to use a function solely dedicated to importing the dependencies (e.g.: `usejBox`).
+However, since this is not the case here, the dependencies can be attached together with the output.

 Finally, the two R functions are "bound" JavaScript-side with an "output binding" that renders the data from the `render*` function with its `*output`.